 This Sukuk-Gov is a perpetual security in respect of which there is no fixed redemption date and constitute direct, unsecured, subordinated obligations of the Bank subject to the terms and conditions of the Mudaraba.
+Based on the amended and restated Mudaraba Agreement dated 15 December 2021, the Sukuk-Gov is callable by the Bank after period ending on 16 April 2027 (the "Call Date") or any achieved profit payment date thereafter subject to certain conditions.

-The Sukuk-Gov is callable by the Bank subject to certain conditions.
-The Sukuk-Gov bear an expected mudaraba profit rate of 6% payable during the initial period of five years semi-annually in arrears and, after the initial period, bear an expected variable mudaraba profit rate payable of 6 months EIBOR plus an expected margin of 2.3%.
+The Sukuk-Gov had an expected mudaraba profit rate of 6% payable during the initial period of five years semiannually in arrears.
+The initial period of five years ended on 16 April 2014.
+After the initial period, Sukuk-Gov bear an expected variable mudaraba profit rate payable of 6 months EIBOR plus an expected margin of 2.3%.
 Profit distributions will be reported in the consolidated statement of changes in equity.
+No changes were made to expected mudaraba profit rates under the amended and restated Mudaraba Agreement dated 15 December 2021.